 - The password never expires by default.
 Select Expires in N days and specify in how many days you want the password to get expired.

 - The password can be blank, and its length is unlimited by default.
 Select Minimum Length and type a number for the allowed length.
 The number should be between 0 and 20.

 - By default, Logi Report will prompt the user to change the password after it gets expired or reset by the administrator.
-Clear the Ask user to change the password after expired check box and Ask user to change the password after reset by administrator If you do not want such prompt for the user.
+Clear Ask user to change the password after expired and Ask user to change the password after reset by administrator If you do not want such prompt for the user.